slowernews/slowernews/rationales/index.md

 When (and sometimes why) articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Vibe coding

+2025-04-13

+A neologism that has come to stay.

 ### Balcony solar

 2025-03-29